CS404

 Pre-requisites:

 CS 330 with a grade of C or better or graduate standing.
 Seek permission of instructor if you need clarifications.
-Please Be aware that this is a programming intensive and a hands on course, requiring basic C programming skills.
+Please Be aware that this is a programming intensive and a hands on course, requiring nontrivial programming skills.

 What this course is NOT: a lower division CS course.